PrestaShop/prestashop.github.io/news/_posts/releases/2015-05-21-new-architecture-1-6-1-0.md

 - `findOneByXYZ($XYZFieldValue)` : finds zero or one entity
 - `findByXYZ($XYZFieldValue)` : finds zero or more entities
 - `findOneBy(array $conditions)` : finds zero or one entity that matches all of the passed conditions
-- `findOneBy(array $conditions)` : finds zero or more entities that match all of the passed conditions
+- `findBy(array $conditions)` : finds zero or more entities that match all of the passed conditions

 *It remains to be decided how to fit the more complex parts of our ORM into this abstraction: language fields, multishop fields.
 Ideas?*